avasaris/DataStructures/Assignments/assn1/README.md

 --------

   * void push front(char value);
-      Inserts value at the front of the list.
+       <br />Inserts value at the front of the list.
   * void push back(char value);
-      Inserts value at the back of the list.
+       <br />Inserts value at the back of the list.
   * void pop front();
-      Removes the front item from the list.
+       <br />Removes the front item from the list.
   * void pop back();
-      Removes the last item from the list.
+       <br />Removes the last item from the list.
   * void swap(int i, int j);
-      Swaps the value of the node at position i in the list with value of the node at position j.
+       <br />Swaps the value of the node at position i in the list with value of the node at position j.
       Be sure you handle out-of-range calls.
   * void insert at pos(int i, char value);
-      Inserts a node with value at position i in the list.
+       <br />Inserts a node with value at position i in the list.
   * void reverse();
-      Reverses the items in the list.
+       <br />Reverses the items in the list.

 Accessors
 ---------

   * int size()const;
-      Returns the number of nodes in the list.
+       <br />Returns the number of nodes in the list.
   * void print()const;
-      Prints the contents of the list.
+       <br />Prints the contents of the list.
   * int find(char value)const;
-      Finds the position of the first occurrence of a character value in the list and returns that position.
+       <br />Finds the position of the first occurrence of a character value in the list and returns that position.
 If the character is not in the list, the function returns -1.
   * int find(MyList& query str)const;
-      Finds the position of the first occurrence of the MyList query str in the list and returns that position.
+       <br />Finds the position of the first occurrence of the MyList query str in the list and returns that position.
 If query str is not in the list, the function returns -1.

 Operator Overloaders
 --------------------

   * MyList& operator=(const MyList& str);
-      For assignment of one list to another, i.e. l1 = l2;
+       <br />For assignment of one list to another, i.e. l1 = l2;
   * char& operator[](const int i);
-      Returns the character at position i.
+       <br />Returns the character at position i.
   * MyList& operator+(const MyList& str);
-      Concatenates two lists together, i.e. l1 + l2;
+       <br />Concatenates two lists together, i.e. l1 + l2;

   You can read more about operator overloading here: http://courses.cms.caltech.edu/cs11/material/cpp/donnie/cpp-ops.html